Source code for datasketch.minhash

 _hash_range = 1 << 32

-[docs] def __init__( self, num_perm: int = 128, seed: int = 1, hashfunc: Callable = sha1_hash32, hashobj: Optional[object] = None, # Deprecated. hashvalues: Optional[Iterable] = None, permutations: Optional[Tuple[Iterable, Iterable]] = None, ) -> None: if hashvalues is not None: num_perm = len(hashvalues) if num_perm > _hash_range: # Because 1) we don't want the size to be too large, and # 2) we are using 4 bytes to store the size value raise ValueError( "Cannot have more than %d number of\ permutation functions" % _hash_range ) self.seed = seed self.num_perm = num_perm # Check the hash function. if not callable(hashfunc): raise ValueError("The hashfunc must be a callable.") self.hashfunc = hashfunc # Check for use of hashobj and issue warning. if hashobj is not None: warnings.warn( "hashobj is deprecated, use hashfunc instead.", DeprecationWarning ) # Initialize hash values if hashvalues is not None: self.hashvalues = self._parse_hashvalues(hashvalues) else: self.hashvalues = self._init_hashvalues(num_perm) # Initalize permutation function parameters if permutations is not None: self.permutations = permutations else: self.permutations = self._init_permutations(num_perm) if len(self) != len(self.permutations[0]): raise ValueError("Numbers of hash values and permutations mismatch")
+[docs] def __init__( self, num_perm: int = 128, seed: int = 1, gpu_mode: Literal["disable", "detect", "always"] = "disable", hashfunc: Callable = sha1_hash32, hashobj: Optional[object] = None, # Deprecated. hashvalues: Optional[ArrayLike] = None, permutations: Optional[Union[tuple[ArrayLike, ArrayLike], ArrayLike]] = None, ) -> None: if hashvalues is not None: num_perm = len(hashvalues) if num_perm > _hash_range: # Because 1) we don't want the size to be too large, and # 2) we are using 4 bytes to store the size value raise ValueError( "Cannot have more than %d number of\ permutation functions" % _hash_range ) self.seed = seed self.num_perm = num_perm # Check the hash function. if not callable(hashfunc): raise ValueError("The hashfunc must be a callable.") self.hashfunc = hashfunc # Check for use of hashobj and issue warning. if hashobj is not None: warnings.warn("hashobj is deprecated, use hashfunc instead.", DeprecationWarning, stacklevel=2) # Initialize hash values if hashvalues is not None: self.hashvalues = self._parse_hashvalues(hashvalues) else: self.hashvalues = self._init_hashvalues(num_perm) # Initalize permutation function parameters if permutations is not None: self.permutations = permutations else: self.permutations = self._init_permutations(num_perm) if len(self) != len(self.permutations[0]): raise ValueError("Numbers of hash values and permutations mismatch") # GPU state self._gpu_mode: Literal["disable", "detect", "always"] = gpu_mode self._a_gpu = None self._b_gpu = None

 [docs] def count(self) -> float: """Estimate the cardinality count based on the technique described in `this paper <http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=365694>`_.
 Returns: int: The estimated cardinality of the set represented by this MinHash. """ k = len(self) return float(k) / np.sum(self.hashvalues / float(_max_hash)) - 1.0